-Based on the explanation of a hero above, it is relevant to talk about the journey of a hero.
-The journey of a hero is special, not like the ordinary journey of a sailor or merchant, or any other explorer.
-The stereotype or characteristics is not only found in the archetype of hero itself, but the stage in journey also shows the archetype of the hero's journey.
+Based on the explanation of a here above, it is relevant to talk about the journey of a hero.
+The journey of ε hero is special, not like the novel, they must be a sailor or merchant, or any other explorer.
+The stereotype or characteristics is not only found in the archetype of here itself, but the stage in journey also shows the archetype of the hero's journey.
 In his book, The Hero of Thousand Faces, Campbell points out that:

 Whether the hero be ridiculous or sublime, Greek or barbarian, gentile or Jew, his journey varies little in essential plan.
-Popular tales represent the heroic action as physical; the higher religions show the deed to be moral; nevertheless, there will be found astonishingly little variation in the morphology of the adventure, the character roles involved, the victories gained.
+Popular tales represent the heroic action as physical; the higher religions show the deed to be more ral: nevertheless, there will found astonishingly little variation in the morphology of the adventure, the character roles involved, gained.
 (Campbell, 30).